New UK Health Report to Help Britons Adapt to Greater Health Risks as Climate Changes

 The CCRA examines the impacts of climate change on health spanning 11 sectors of UK society.
 The CCRA research project was undertaken as required by the UK’s Climate Change Act of 2008.
 It incorporates what were then the latest long-range climate projections of the UK from the UK Climate Impacts Programme.

-The growing body of evidence regarding the effects of climate change in the UK—the HPA’s new study in particular—will help inform and guide policies and actions not only at the level of national health agencies but increasingly those at the local level.
+The growing body of evidence regarding the effects of climate change in the UK—the HPA’s new study in particular—will help inform and guide policies and actions not only at the level of national health agencies but increasingly at the local level.

 The HPA is moving to Public Health England next year, a change that entails greater involvement with local authorities in public health decision-making, according to HPA.
 “This report will help provide valuable evidence towards local protection of the public’s health, with, for example, many actions to combat heatwaves already covered in our National Heatwave Plan,” DH Chief Medical Officer Prof. Dame Sally Davies writes in the HPA’s report’s first preface.

 “As well as preparing for the health impacts of climate change, we are also able to help prevent the worst of these impacts as urgent action to reduce individual and corporate carbon footprints continues.
-We can then also reap the health benefits of a low-carbon society, with cleaner air and more active, healthier lifestyles to help combat obesity, cancer and heart disease.
+We can then also reap the health benefits of a low-carbon society, with cleaner air and more active, healthier lifestyles to help combat obesity, cancer, and heart disease.
 A win-win we can all engage in.”

 Andrew Burger